numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 :math:`\mathbf R` to :math:`x`, that is :math:`x \in \mathbb{R}^n \mapsto g(\mathbf R x)`.

 A *unimodal* function has only one local minimum which is at the same time also its global one.
-The opposite is a *multimodal* function which appears to have at least one local minimum and which is highly common in practical optimization problems.
+A *multimodal* function has at least two local minima which is highly common in practical optimization problems.

 *Ill-conditioning* is a another typical challenge in real-parameter optimization and, besides multimodality, probably the most common one.